 - Your fear is out of proportion to the actual danger.

 - You avoid the situation or object you have a phobia of.

 Your phobia might stop from doing some activities that you enjoy or are important to you.

-If you would like to know more about phobias and how we can help you, please see the booklet and video on this page.
+If you would like to know more about phobias and how our talking therapies can help you overcome your phobias, please see the booklet and video on this page.